ococrook/bandle/README.md

 dependencies may be missing on certain operating systems, for example, on Linux and Mac OS, libxml2-dev, zlib1g-dev, libnetcdf-dev etc. may not be installed as standard and are required to install `bandle` and dependent packages.
-Users may need to install these if not present on their OS using for example if uisng Linux/Ubuntu, `sudo apt install libxml2-dev`, or directly from binaries e.g.
+Users may need to install these if not present on their OS.
+For example, if using Linux/Ubuntu, `sudo apt install libxml2-dev`, or directly from binary e.g.
 `sudo apt install r-cran-xml2`.